keithtyser/keith-jump/memory-bank/architecture.md

 - Maintains proper camera position during player wrap-around
 - Ensures smooth visual experience as the player jumps higher in the game

+### Platform Generation System
+- Implements an infinite vertical procedural generation system for platforms
+- Creates platforms dynamically as the player jumps upward with:
+  - Random horizontal positions (40-360 pixels) for varied gameplay
+  - Consistent vertical spacing (80-150 pixels) between platforms
+  - Platform type distribution with 80% standard, 10% moving, 10% breakable
+- Utilizes object pooling for efficient memory management:
+  - Recycles platforms that fall below the screen view
+  - Repositions them above the highest current platform
+  - Updates platform types and appearances during recycling
+  - Ensures physics bodies are properly updated with `updateFromGameObject()`
+- Implements a threshold-based generation trigger:
+  - Creates new platforms when player reaches the upper 40% of screen
+  - Maintains consistent platform density regardless of player height
+- Tracks the highest platform position using `highestPlatformY` variable:
+  - Ensures new platforms are properly spaced
+  - Prevents platform clustering or gaps
+  - Serves as a reference point for recycled platform placement
+- Standardizes platform creation through the `createPlatform()` method:
+  - Handles platform type assignment
+  - Sets appearance based on platform type
+  - Integrates with physics system
+  - Updates tracking variables
+- Designed for extensibility with platform type definitions:
+  - Prepares for future movement and behavior implementations
+  - Uses color coding to visually distinguish platform types
+  - Stores behavior type for future functionality

 This architecture follows a modular approach, separating concerns to maintain code readability and scalability in accordance with the defined code quality rules.